iO-Academy/2022-aug-furniture-store-be/README.md

 3. From the root of the project run: `composer install`

 ### 3.2 Frontend
-This backend is to be used in conjunction with this [front-end](https://github.com/iO-Academy/furniture-store-fe ) in the `story-2` branch.
+This backend is to be used in conjunction with an existing front-end.
+If you wish to use this, navigate to `https://github.com/iO-Academy/furniture-store-fe` and follow the instructions.
+The repo contains 6 branches, to use the API checkout to `story-2`.

 ### 3.3 Database

 This project was built within a docker environment with a custom configuration for the database connection.
-As such you will need to complete the following within `2022-aug-furniture-store-be`:
+As such you may need to update your local settings to connect to the database.
+If so complete the following within `2022-aug-furniture-store-be`:

 1. Navigate to `docs/json_toDB.php` and change `$host = 'db'` to `$host = '127.0.0.1'`
 2. Then navigate to `src/DataAccess/Database.php` and change `$host = 'db'` to `$host = '127.0.0.1'`